-Mr K's CMC says there is no evidence that Mr K received any information from Aviva in relation to his pension transfer that would have led him to become aware of the risks he was taking.
-So it doesn't think that Mr K completing that transfer gives any indication that he wouldn't have taken on board the warnings Aviva should have provided.
-It says that, had Aviva continued to delay the second part of Mr K's transfer, it is likely that he would have changed his mind about moving his pension savings.
+It has also noted that there is no evidence that Mr K received any information from A in relation to his pension transfer that would have led him to become aware of the risks he was taking.
+So it doesn't think that Mr K completing that transfer too gives any indication that he wouldn't have taken on board the warnings Phoenix should have provided.